DrewRoss5/Courier/README.md

     - If no id is specified, it will default to the user's last-sent message
 - timed \<delay> \<message>
     - Sends the message and automatically deletes it after `delay` seconds.
 This can be used for sending sensitive information that shouldn't be stored permanently.
+- color \<color> \<message>
+  - Sends the message coloring the text with the provided color.
+Supports the same colors as usernames.